k-klemens/hc-ov-pizza-verification-plugins/README.md

 # hc-ov-pizza-verification-plugins

-This repository contains a implementation of the `IVerificationTaskPlugin` and `IContextProviderPlugin` plugins for [hc-ov-core](https://github.com/k-klemens/hc-ov-core) to replicate the human-centred ontology verification of [1] as closely as possible.
+This repository contains a implementation of the `IVerificationTaskPlugin` and `IContextProviderPlugin` plugins for [hc-ov-core](https://github.com/k-klemens/hc-ov-core) to replicate the human-centred ontology verification of [1] as closely as possible. (for more information about the interfaces and the plugins see [hc-ov-sdk](https://github.com/k-klemens/hc-ov-sdk))

 Following functionality is provided by the plugins: